codedx/codedx-kubernetes/setup/core/docs/config/migrate-data.md

 The Code Dx version you are running on Kubernetes must be equal to or greater than your non-Kubernetes Code Dx system.
 If necessary, upgrade your Code Dx version before migrating your Code Dx data.

+>Note: You must have adequate disk and memory resources before starting a data migration with a large Code Dx dataset.

-1) Log on to your Code Dx server
+1) Log on to your Code Dx server.

 2) Run mysqldump to create a backup file.
 You can run the following command to create a dump-codedx.sql file after specifying the parameters that work for your database.